Did you know birds can drown in bird baths? And unclean bird baths (and bird feeders) can cause the spread of disease?

 - If you watch carefully you’ll notice that many birds don’t really bathe but instead find a secure place to stand and splash themselves with water.

 - If a bird bath is too deep, the birds can drown.
 Ensure the bird bath has a gradual slope and secure places to stand without being submerged in the water.
 If your water is too deep, add bricks or rough stones to achieve a safe depth.
+Any surface the bird can stand on should be slightly rough so they can grip and not slip.

 - Make sure there is also a place for birds to perch and drink without getting wet.